ginjo/vue-helpers/README.md

 * VueJS 2.0 or greater.
 Earlier versions of VueJS may work but are not tested.

-The Vue-helpers gem officially supports Rails, Sinatra, and Rack applications using Erb, Haml, and Slim templating.
-In most cases, support for additional frameworks and templating libraries is easily integrated.
+The vue-helpers gem officially supports Rails, Sinatra, and Rack applications using Erb, Haml, and Slim templating.
+Other frameworks and template engines may work without issues but have not (yet) been tested.
+In most cases, support for additional frameworks and template engines is easily integrated.

 ## Installation